 The Mexicas did it in honor of the God of Fire, Xiuhtecuhtli, who was in charge of the regeneration of the world, while the Mayas held a great feast during the month Pop, which was around July.

-As far as it is known, for the Mexica, the calendar began in February, which really has no relation with any important astral event.
-According to the Mesoamerican calendar, the month of 20 days that preceded the Nemontemi (a short month or five fateful days) marked the end of the year among the Mexica, this month was known as Izcalli, coinciding with the month of January.
+As far as it is known, for the Mexica, the calendar began in February, which has no relation with any important astral event.
+According to the Mesoamerican calendar, the month of 20 days that preceded the Nemontemi (a short month or five fateful days) marked the end of the year among the Mexica, this month was known as Izcalli, coinciding with January.

 The festival was held in honor of the God of Fire, Xiuhtecuhtli, who was in charge of the regeneration of the world.
 Thus, around the element, a series of solemn acts were carried out, which became bigger and bigger until deriving in the great ceremony of the New Fire, which took place in the Cerro de la Estrella (Hill of the Star) every 52 years.

 With the New Fire, all the lights of Mexico-Tenochtitlan were extinguished, and then they waited for the culmination of the 'Pleiades' or 'Seven Goats' at the zenith, a sign that a new sun would be born.
 Each year must have been a kind of reminiscence of this event.

 Each year a statue of Xiuhtecuhtli was made with small pieces of wood, which was adorned with a mosaic mask and feather art.
 This is known thanks to the chronicles of Fray Bernardino de Sahagún.

 Young men from different neighborhoods, or calpullis, went hunting and delivered what they obtained -mainly vermin and small animals- to the priests, who in turn offered them to the fire.
 A special type of tamale was also distributed and at the end of the year, they danced almost every month.